 This path is the public access to the reserve.
-It is how the public access the lighthouse and the grassed hillside to picnic and watch for the passing whales.
+It is the primary access the lighthouse and the grassed hillside to picnic and whale watching.
 It is a very busy pathway accommodating hundreds of pedestrians on weekends and public holidays.
-It is important that it is made more accessible for those community members who have mobility restrictions.
+It is important that it is made more accessible for those community members who have mobility needs.

-This community pathway requires reconstructing with a disability friendly concrete path to replace the current narrow steep path.
+This community pathway requires reconstructing with an accessible shared path to replace the current narrow steep one.